bernie-g/geckolib/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Sponsor Us
 If you'd like to help support us, feel free to donate to our [patreon](https://www.patreon.com/geckosmods).
-The patreon is also where we post major announcements about the future of GeckoLib.
-We post smaller announcements in our discord.

 ## License
 [MIT](https://opensource.org/licenses/MIT)

 ## Acknowledgments

 YourKit supports open source projects with its full-featured Java Profiler.
-YourKit, LLC is the creator of [YourKit Java Profiler](https://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET Profiler](https://www.yourkit.com/.net/profiler/index.jsp), innovative and intelligent tools for profiling Java and .NET applications.
+YourKit, LLC is the creator of [YourKit Java Profiler]( https://www.yourkit.com/java/profiler/) and [YourKit .NET Profiler](https://www.yourkit.com/.net/profiler/), innovative and intelligent tools for profiling Java and .NET applications.

 [![YourKit](https://www.yourkit.com/images/yklogo.png)](https://www.yourkit.com/)